Detection of astrophysical gravitational wave sources by TianQin and LISA: Massive black holes binaries

-The strain of a GW depends critically on the distance of the source but also its inclination; face-on sources are much stronger than edge-on sources.
+The strain of a GW depends critically on the distance of the source but also its inclination.
+Face-on sources emit two polarizations while edge-on sources only emit one polarization and thus face-on sources have a significantly stronger signal than edge-on sources.
 Therefore, we show in \fref{fig:mbhb_hor_inc} the distances to which MBHBs will be detectable by TianQin alone, LISA alone, and joint detection for different inclinations and a SNR of 1000.
 As before the joint detection resembles the detectability of LISA closely with small contributions from TianQin for some specific mass ranges.
 We see that for a mass of around $5\times10^6\,{\rm M_\odot}$ LISA will be able to detect such a source to a redshift of around 14 if it is face-on.
 For an inclination of $60^\circ$ the same source will be detectable to a redshift of around 8.5 and if it is edge-on to a redshift of around 5.5.
 In general, we can see that face-on sources will be detectable at distances of roughly two times the distance for the average inclination and three times the distance of the edge-on case.
 For TianQin alone, we have a similar behavior where for the best case scenario of a MBHB with a mass of around $2\times10^6\,{\rm M_\odot}$ face-on sources will be detectable out to a redshift of around five, sources with an average inclination of $60^\circ$ to a redshift of around three, and edge-on source to a redshift of almost two.